wilas/vbkick/docs/POSTINSTALL.md

  - cons: may not work for every OS
  - cons: postinstall commands are exec only once, if something fail then you need to build your machine again (may be slow)
  - cons: debugging in chroot env.
- - cons: kickstart_port is setup in 2 places for injection postinstall method: kickstart/kickstart_file.cfg, definition.cfg (not true if you use external webserver, git clone, etc.)
+ - cons: kickstart_port is setup in 2 places for injection postinstall method: kickstart/kickstart_file.cfg, vbmachine.cfg (not true if you use external webserver, git clone, etc.)

 ### Use Case flow: